brent-blood/two-buttons/README.md

 ### rowing-machine-reader.py
 This is the client that runs on my mac.
 It listens for UDP datagrams that contain "prev" and "next" and then runs a short little AppleScript to send the keyboard events for left and right arrow to the Kindle app.
-It's absurd how Apple made this sort of thing!
+It's absurd how easy Apple made this sort of thing!
+I went from having never used AppleScript in my life to having working code in about a minute, most of which was spent using Google.
+Job well done Apple.

 ## Assembly
 Check out the fritzing diagram.
 Assembly is pretty easy to get it functional on the bench... though making it pretty is always a challenge.
+Seriously, this is about as easy of a circuit as you'll ever find - no resistors, capacitors, etc - just wires, pins, and solder.
+Good thing I have a college degree in electrical engineering.

 ## Questions You May Have (comments I don't care to explain again)
 What about security?
 The network connection is not authenticated, and it's not encrypted.
 I'm using